Optimizing Regular Expressions via Rewrite-Guided Synthesis: Regular Expression Optimization (5 pages)

-In section \ref{sec:regis}, we formalized the ReGiS framework, and in this section, we highlight the flexibility and practicality of our approach by using it to solve the important and insufficiently-addressed problem of ReDoS attack prevention.
+In Section \ref{sec:regis}, we formalized the ReGiS framework, and in this section, we highlight the flexibility and practicality of our approach by using it to solve the important and insufficiently-addressed problem of optimizing superlinear regular expressions.